-Splitting a hive is like artificially inseminating a colony.
+To split a bee hive is like artificially inseminating a colony.
 Swarming is a natural way that colonies multiply.
 Hence, many beekeepers are curious about how to split a beehive.

 Without it, the bees wouldn’t have existed for as long as they have.
 Every time a new queen emerges, the old queen would probably just fight her to the death, and the victor (in this case, Victoria) would continue to lead the subject in the same hive.

-When the colony splits, it allows for bee pollination services to expand their outreach and furthermore helps to expand the gene pool of the honey bee as new queens can mate with drones from different colonies.
+When the colony splits, it allows for bee pollination services to expand their outreach.
+It likewise helps to expand the gene pool of the honey bee as new queens can mate with drones from different colonies.

 The downside of natural splits is that you have no guarantees that the newly exited queen and her entourage will want to make their new home in your apiary.